 The most exhausting is navigating curvy, windy, and especially hilly mountain roads with blind bends.
 Don’t get overconfident in racing the turns as you never know when a car can appear from the opposite side.

-Tolls system in Sicily
+26. Tolls roads in Sicily

 There are only two toll roads in Sicily: A18 and A20.
 The system works as follows: you pick up the ticket at the first gate booth and pay at a second one once exiting the highway.